 “There are clear limitations in tissue culture per se, some of which (I would contend a minority of which actually) are being addressed by 3D culture methods.
 Spectacular images can be acquired with sophisticated microscopy technologies and these are often impossible to turn into actual data in robust phenotype screening with a decent throughput.
 On the other hand, simpler images when analyzed lend themselves to the acquisition of thousands of features that are also not easy to wrestle down.
 Cumbersome computational infrastructure, very few standards, difficult to grasp the reproducibility of experiments, for example, done in different laboratories are major points to work on.”
 Dr. Davide Danovi, Director, HipSci Cell Phenotyping, Kings College London.

 Phenotypic screening: Where do we go from here?

-Although phenotypic screening does come with its limitations, several approaches are already in development to help overcome these challenges and optimise its use as a successful approach to small-molecule drug discovery.
+Although phenotypic screening does come with its limitations, several approaches are already in development to help overcome these challenges and optimize its use as a successful approach to small-molecule drug discovery.